Welcome

-Sign up at /register — takes 30 seconds, no credit card required.
+Sign up at /register — no credit card required.
+One account holds all your stores.

-Give it a name and your website URL.
-You can have multiple stores later.
+Give your store a name and enter your website URL.
+You can have multiple stores under one account.

 Add products